RSA967/Los-Grises-WRO-2026/README.md

 Role: Builder

--Carlos Samuel Cortes Esteban
+-Carlos Samuel Cortés Esteban

-Ever since I was little, robotics has always fascinated me, but it wasn't until I started high school that I could really begin.
-I enrolled in PCA (Advanced Curriculum Program), and that's where I've been learning to program and build things.
-I also took some courses at Tec de Monterrey, and last summer I took the opportunity to continue learning at the Normal Superior (Teacher Training College).
-Little by little, what began as a childhood curiosity has become something I'm preparing myself for seriously.
+Ever since I was a kid, robotics has always fascinated me, but it wasn’t until I started high school that I was able to really get into it.
+I joined the Advanced Curriculum Program (PCA), and that’s where I’ve been learning to code and build things.
+I also took some courses at Tec, and last summer I took the opportunity to continue learning at the Normal Superior.
+Little by little, what started as a childhood curiosity has turned into something I’m putting a lot of effort into.

 Name: Dante Campos Villarreal